 1. Follow Park Rules

-Rules are there for a reason.
-Always follow park rules and regulations, including those issued by lifeguards.
+Rules exist for a reason.
+Always follow park rules and regulations, including instructions from lifeguards.
 Ignoring these rules can result in accidents and injuries, not just for yourself but for others around you.

 2. Always Supervise Children